sjl/.plan/README.markdown

   implementation and some code to build/eval them and draw them with Graphviz.
   Watched part of Knuth's "Fun with BDDs" talk as inspiration.
 * Continuing my cover-to-cover, exerciseless read through of [SICP][].
-* Added a unit test to [Bones][].
+* Added a unit test to [Bones][] and did a bunch of refactoring/cleanup I've been meaning to get to.
 It's not much, but I haven't worked on it in a while and I want to get back to it, so I wanted to just do *something* so tomorrow it won't feel like I haven't worked on it in forever.